 - Theft confirmations

-How To Find A VIN For A Free VIN Check In Canada
+How To Find A VIN Yourself Without Requesting A Report

 Depending on your vehicle’s make, model year, and manufacturing point, you may be able to find your VIN tag in several locations, including:

-- The Dashboard – The most common place to see a VIN is a stamp or label on the dashboard.
+- Dashboard: The most common place to see a VIN is a stamp or label on the dashboard.
 Visible through the windshield on the driver’s side of the vehicle.

-- The Driver’s Side Door Jamb – The other most common spot for the VIN will be a label on the driver’s side door jamb, down where the door latches to the frame.
+- Driver’s Side Door Jamb: The other most common spot for the VIN is a label on the driver’s side door jamb, down where the door latches to the frame.

-- Your Registration Or Title Papers – If you can’t find your VIN on the vehicle itself.
+- Registration or Title Papers: If you can’t find your VIN on the vehicle itself.
 It will normally appear somewhere on your registration or title documents.

-- Your Insurance Documents – You may also see your VIN listed on your car insurance policy.
+- Insurance Documents: You may also see your VIN listed on your car insurance policy.
 Just under your personal information and the insurer’s name.

-- The Engine Block – On some vehicles, the VIN is stamped on the engine block, near your windshield washer container.
+- Engine Block: On some vehicles, the VIN is stamped on the engine block, near your windshield washer container.
 It may appear on your transmission too.

-- The Manufacturer’s Website – Some manufacturers also have online platforms where you can look up the VIN by entering your vehicle’s make, model, and year
+- Manufacturer’s Website: Some manufacturers also have online platforms where you can look up the VIN by entering your vehicle’s make, model, and year

 Is There A Difference Between A VIN Check And A Vehicle History Report?